 Increases in tax are associated with higher revenue.

-The best-performing interventions include a combination of taxation; brief interventions; advertising control; reduced availability, business hours and outlet density; and responsible retailing.
+Higher taxes result in higher prices, reducing consumption of alcohol and limiting its harm to health.
+The best-performing interventions include a combination of taxation; brief interventions; advertising control; reduced availability, business hours and outlet density; and responsible retailing. |

 A study by Medina-Mora et al. (2010) assessed the following seven alcohol-abuse-control scenarios: 1) maintaining the status quo, 2) a 25-percent increase in consumption taxes, 3) a 50-percent increase in consumption taxes on high-proof alcohol products, 4) reduced availability of high-proof alcohol products, 5) regulation of associated advertising, 6) brief preventive and persuasive interventions at the primary level of care, and 7) random testing for motorists (breathalyzer tests).
 The research found that all tax-based interventions resulted in more than 150,000 disability-adjusted life years (DALYs) averted each year.
 Increasing taxes was the most cost-effective measure, but the best results were obtained by combining tax increases with delivering brief interventions to a greater proportion of individuals, advertising control, and reduced availability achieved through measures concerning an increase in minimum customer age, reducing business hours and outlet density, and responsible retailing.